The Poker Reporter Blog

 Promoting the idea of using poker as a platform to teach strategic thinking, Nesson even appeared on The Colbert Report to spread the good word about the game we love.

 Alumni of Harvard who number among the ranks of pro players include Andy Bloch and Richard Brodie.
-Full Tilt Pro Brandon Adams is also an economics instructor Harvard.
+Full Tilt Pro Brandon Adams is also an economics instructor at Harvard.

 - 2009-2010 Tuition and Fees: $33,696